oleg-shilo/cs-script-sublime/README.md

 ![](images/cs-s_new.gif)

-_This page is a light version of the complete overview of the complete plugin functionality, which can be found on [Wiki](https://github.com/oleg-shilo/cs-script-sublime/wiki).
+_This page is a light version of the complete overview of the plugin full functionality, which can be found on [Wiki](https://github.com/oleg-shilo/cs-script-sublime/wiki).
 This includes_
  * _Detailed description of CS-Script functionality_
  * _Support for C# 6 on Windows_
  * _Notes on deployment on OS X_